 - Ex officio member: SIAM President

-The Vice President at Large is an ex officio member of this committee.
+The Vice President at Large and Vice President for Equity, Diversity and Inclusion are ex officio members of this committee.

-Through the Vice President-at-large, the Membership Committee reports to the SIAM Council.
+Through the Vice President for Equity, Diversity and Inclusion, the Membership Committee reports to the SIAM Council.

 The SIAM Membership Manager serves as the SIAM staff representative to the committee.